 Raymond served as Music Director, Orchestrator, Arranger and Conductor for several Ovation Awards ceremonies and LA Drama Critics Circle Awards ceremonies in Los Angeles.
 These award ceremonies took place at prestigious theaters such as the Ahmanson Theatre, Pasadena Playhouse, Theatre at Ace Hotel and A Noise Within Theatre.

-Raymond is currently working as Music Consultant and Vocal Producer for the feature film, Abyzou (scored by esteemed composer, Christopher Young).
-Raymond also co-composed the music for the award-winning feature documentary, Breaking Bread (distributed worldwide by Cohen Media Group in 2020).
+Raymond was Music Consultant / Vocal Producer for the feature film, Abyzou (scored by Golden Globe-Nominated composer, Christopher Young).
+Raymond also composed Additional Music for the feature documentary, Breaking Bread (distributed by Cohen Media Group).
+Breaking Bread was released in 65 cities in the US.

-Christopher Raymond wrote the book, music and lyrics for Scarlet Letter: The Musical (based on Nathaniel Hawthorne’s novel).
+Christopher Raymond wrote the book, music, lyrics and was Producer for Scarlet Letter: The Musical (based on Nathaniel Hawthorne’s novel).
 Scarlet Letter had a successful workshop production at the Greenway Court Theatre (Hollywood) in 2018 and is currently in development with Broadway veteran, Kay Cole (“A Chorus Line”).

-Since 2018, Raymond has worked as Music Director for Valley Outreach Synagogue (located in Calabasas, CA).
-VOS serves 1400+ congregants.
+Raymond proudly served as Music Director for Valley Outreach Synagogue (located in Calabasas, CA) from December 2018 to February 2022.